Center for Healthcare Innovation and Patient Outcomes Research

 Reduce Costs.
 Improve Patient Outcomes.
 Improve Star Ratings.

 The center conducts innovative, interdisciplinary research and analysis on a variety of pharmacotherapeutic issues.
-Based in the McWhorter School of Pharmacy, the Center draws from broad expertise across the health sciences, business and other disciplines.
+Based in Samford's McWhorter School of Pharmacy, the center draws from broad expertise across the health sciences, business and other disciplines.
 We provide an unbiased evaluation of existing data sets and seek out opportunities to evaluate the following:

 - Patient safety and quality of care